2025 Leadership Summit

 A four day action packed adventure for eight-graders, Energy Camp helps develop leadership skills and promotes teamwork while teaching about cooperative enterprises, the rural electrification program and electrical safety.

-Each year, CKEC sponsors four students to the camp, which will be held May 27 – May 30, 2025, at Canyon Camp near Hinton, Oklahoma.
+Each year, CKEC sponsors four students to the camp at Canyon Camp near Hinton, Oklahoma.

 While Energy Camp offers many traditional summer camp activities like swimming, hiking, basketball, and a ropes course, teens also have the unique opportunity to climb a utility pole, ride in the basket of a bucket truck, tour one of the largest electricity generating facilities in the state and watch a co-op crew at work.
 They’ll take home a new found confidence and a host of new friends-like minded peers from all over Oklahoma.
 Students currently enrolled in the eight grade within CKEC’s service territory are eligible to compete for a spot at Energy Camp.
 For more information visit www.CKenergy.coop